deployphp/deployer/docs/getting-started.md

 }
 ```

-If you're using provision recipe, Deployer will automatically configure the Caddy
+If you're using the [provision recipe](recipe/provision.md), Deployer will automatically configure the Caddy
 webserver to serve from the [public_path](/docs/recipe/provision/website.md#public_path).

 Now let's add a build step on our host: